An individual doing paid work in the UK falls into one of three main categories:

 - a ‘worker’ (which has a distinct legal meaning), or

 - entitled to various individual rights, for example under the Equality Act 2010 or the Agency Workers Regulations 2010, or

 - an employee shareholder with reduced employment rights.

 Employee status is therefore significant because 'employers' will be exposed to the majority of employment rights only if the 'working person' can prove they are an employee rather than self-employed.

 The definition of 'employee' and 'worker' differs slightly from one area of legislation to another, but generally workers have less rights than employees.
 However if rights apply to a 'worker' they usually also apply to an 'employee'.
-The basic employment rights for employees and workers are listed in the related Q&A Where is there a complete list comparing employee and worker rights?.
+The basic employment rights for employees and workers are listed below (Where is there a complete list comparing employee and worker rights?).

 - unfair dismissal

 - statutory redundancy payment

 - maternity and paternity leave and pay

 - the right to request flexible working